Eric Finzi Biography

 Finzi began taking evening classes at the Art Students League under the tutelage of Vincent Malta and Raphael Soyer.
 After receiving his PhD on yeast mitochondrial protein synthesis in the fall, he enrolled full-time in the Art Students League with artist Knox Martin.
 Finzi then moved to Montpellier, France to paint.
 He moved back to America to finish his medical studies and began a full time position as a Laboratory Fellow at the National Cancer Institute.
 Shortly thereafter, he started a weekend sculpture class at the Corcoran in Washington, DC.
 Finzi’s art career got its next boost when he was kicked out of the research laboratory at the National Cancer Institute for spending too much of his free time making art.
 He left the lab to start his residency at Johns Hopkins Hospital in the Dermatology department.
 After completing his residency in 1991, he began pursuing a mixture of painting, sculpture, and dermatologic surgery.

 In 2003, Finzi began exhibiting his unique epoxy resin paintings in New York.
-Since then he has had solo exhibitions in New York City Chicago, Miami, Los Angeles, San Francisco, Phoenix, Baltimore, Washington, DC, and Cologne, Germany.
+Since then he has had solo U.S. exhibitions in New York City, Chicago, Miami, Los Angeles, San Francisco, Phoenix, Baltimore, Washington, DC, and internationally in Ferrara, Italy, and Cologne, Germany.
 For more information, visit the Solo/Group Exhibitions section of this site.